SiddharthGautam07/try-one/README.md

 ### Services & API Keys Setup

-To fully integrate JourneyJolt with third-party services, you'll need to sign up for the following services, configure the required settings, and obtain API keys.
+To fully integrate GoBeyond-AI with third-party services, you'll need to sign up for the following services, configure the required settings, and obtain API keys.
 Below are the steps for each service:

 <details>